mbdevpl/version-query/README.rst

     version = version_query.query_caller(stack_level=1)
     version = version_query.predict_caller(2)

-Version object can be obtained for any supported path, as well as for any python code currently being executed -- as long as it is located in a supported location.
+Version object can be obtained for any supported path, as well as for any Python code currently being executed -- as long as it is located in a supported location.